eoiny/your-portfolio/development-guide.md

 ## Testing

-It is desirable that all project have a 100% code coverage.
+It is desirable that the project have a 100% code coverage.
 Every new feature or code change is expected to be tested by any automated test tool being used in the project.